Carlota Gatius: "A person who does not have a digital identity generates distrust"

 Digital reputation expert

-BarcelonaAn email arrives at the Culture section of ARA from a company representing a high-ranking Catalan executive requesting to change a photograph from an old news story to a current one.
-Behind that curious request is 202 Digital Reputation, a consultancy specialized in digital reputation.
-Industrial engineer Carlota Gatius took advantage of covid to train in digital business and changed a job at Deloitte for this personal project, with a partner (Ruben Gálvez) and her own capital.
-Five years later, 202 works with major brands and senior executives, mainly to weather reputational crises on the internet.
+BarcelonaThe Culture section of ARA receives an email from a company representing a high-ranking Catalan executive requesting to change a photograph from an old news story to a current one.
+Behind that curious request is 202 Digital Reputation, a consultancy specializing in digital reputation.
+Industrial engineer Carlota Gatius took advantage of COVID to train in digital business and swapped a job at Deloitte for this personal project, with a partner (Ruben Gálvez) and her own capital.
+Five years later, at 202, they work with big brands and top executives, mainly to weather reputational crises on the internet.
 In the era of LinkedIn, Instagram, and AI, the image we project online may be as crucial as the work we do.

-How do I know what digital reputation I have?
+How do I know what my digital reputation is?

-— You should google yourself and see what comes up on the first pages of the search engine, see what the first images are, and in case you are a business, also look at the reviews and the map.
+— You should Google yourself and see what comes up on the first pages of the search engine, see what the first images are and, if you are a business, also look at the reviews and the map.
 It is important to do it in incognito mode so that the search is neutral.
 Today it is also very important to look at yourself in AI engines.
 And depending on the client, we would look at financial risk databases, in order to request credits and open accounts all over the world.

 If I don't like what I see or there isn't much, what do I do?

-— Hopefully it's that there's not much!
-What we will do is reaffirm your digital identity, organize your digital assets to be visible where appropriate, depending on the target of your clients, and we would generate our own content.
-You have to make what you do count.
+— We hope there is little to it!
+What we will do is reaffirm your digital identity, organize your digital assets to be visible where appropriate, depending on your clients' target, and we would generate our own content.
+You have to make the most of what you do.

-And what if negative news about me appear preferentially?
+And what if negative news about me appears preferentially?

-— We believe in prevention, but, in general, when people come to us it is because they have had a reputational crisis.
-Either because there is a change of direction and something from the past bothers them or no longer represents them; it can be something as simple as a logo or a photograph, as in the case of l’ARA.
+— We believe in prevention, but, in general, when people come to us it is because they have had a reputation crisis.
+Either because there is a change of direction and something from the past bothers them or no longer represents them; it can be something as simple as a logo or a photograph, as in the case of ’ARA.

 Can a bad reputation ruin a company's name?

 — We have seen it.
 However, we must know how to isolate what bad reputation is.
 Many times people come to us worried because there is a tweet against them, but a tweet will not make you lose your reputation, because it is an isolated thing.
-A bad review will not make you close your business, but rather there are very many, that follow a pattern and that you do not have new customer influx.
+A bad review will not make you close your business, but rather that there are very many of them, that they follow a pattern and that you do not have new customer flow.

 When should action be taken?

-Let's imagine we are an ice cream shop that doesn't want to serve in Catalan.
+Let's imagine we are an ice cream shop that does not want to serve in Catalan.
 An angry tweet can generate a boycott campaign...

-Can a viral fire be stopped, or must we wait for it to burn itself out?
+Can a viral wildfire be stopped, or must we wait for it to burn itself out?

-— In general, it always ends up going away, but we can help not to make it worse.
+— In general, it always ends up dying out, but we can help not to make it worse.
 How?
-By not making rash statements, by not making defenses that generate more attention, by letting the public conversation deflate and by protecting, if necessary, professional digital channels.
+By not making rash statements, by not making defenses that generate more attention, by letting the public conversation deflate, and by protecting, if necessary, professional digital channels.
 If the focus is on Twitter, don't let it move to the CEO's Instagram or LinkedIn.
-One important thing is that lying publicly almost never works.
+An important thing is that lying publicly almost never works.

 Is what happens on social media more important than reality?
 Can you have a good reputation with bad service?

 — Networks amplify, but in the long run, reality always wins.
 Lies have very short legs.
 Therefore, everything must first come from operations and be brought to the networks.
-We have seen many cases of brands that were a boom at the beginning because they have a very innovative team or a lot of experience in networks, but which later do not work and end up having a problem.
-Therefore, you have to analyze the bad reviews, but you also have to modify your internal processes because it is the only way you can achieve positive ones.
+We have seen many cases of brands that were a boom at the beginning because they have a very innovative team or a lot of experience on networks, but that later do not work and end up having a problem.
+Therefore, you have to analyze the bad reviews, but you also have to modify your internal processes because it is the only way to get positive ones.

 For example, can the Renfe image be fixed?

 — Clearly not.
 The first thing to do is improve the service, I don't need to say that.
 But you can watch what you publish.
 You can't say you're the fastest if you're the slowest.
-You can try to have a flatter communication and not seek media exposure if you are already in the spotlight.
+You can try to have more direct communication and not seek media exposure if you are already in the spotlight.

-What is more concerning, that a bad reputation leads to less business or that a manager cannot go to the polo club in peace?
+What is more worrying, that a bad reputation leads to less business or that a manager cannot go to the polo club peacefully?

 — This is very true.
 In South America, where many executives give their children the same name as their fathers, what happened to the father or grandfather can affect the children, for example, if they try to go to university in the United States.
-This thing about repeating names...
-I understand the sentimental part, but it can have consequences.
-Obviously, losing clients or revenue hurts a company a lot.
-Perhaps it's because of bad publicity or because an unexpected crisis erupts.
+I understand the sentimental part of repeating names... but it can have consequences.
+Obviously, losing clients or revenue is very damaging to a company.
+Perhaps it's because of bad publicity or an unexpected crisis.
 For example, if there are intentional leaks or due to human error.
 Cybersecurity is a major concern, and at the very least, you need to have control over what has been leaked.

 What would you do if Coldplay's kiss cam catches a client cheating?

 — As I was saying, try not to worsen the crisis.
 In this case, I seem to recall they were workers from the same company.
 The company should be taken out of the spotlight.
-Firstly, you have to monitor in real-time everything that is said about the case to be able to get ahead of it, because crises can take very different directions.
-That case was very publicized due to the gossip, but they were very skillful: we don't remember the company's name, do we?
-Perhaps it's difficult for those affected to find work, but the company managed to separate itself from it.
+Firstly, you have to monitor in real time everything that is said about the case to be able to get ahead of it, because crises can take very different directions.
+That case became a media event because of the gossip, but they were very skillful: we don't remember the name of the company, do we?
+Perhaps it's hard for those affected to find work, but the company managed to separate itself from it.

-— Private life is private, you own it.
-Our clients are in a state of shock and often want to respond quickly.
+— Private life is private, you are its owner.
+Our clients are in a state of shock and often what they want is to respond quickly.
 As a general rule, haste is bad advice.
 But in cases of exposure of private life, it depends on what each person decides.

 Jeff Bezos decides to rent Venice to get married, despite the ecological, tourist, and political crisis there.
 What would you recommend him?

-— There are people who want to have a low or neutral public profile, and then there is Jeff Bezos, who wants to be super-media.
+— There are people who want to have a low or neutral public profile, and then there is Jeff Bezos, who wants to be super-public.
 Not everyone wants to be Jeff Bezos.
-We would have done the complete opposite and it is what our clients usually look for: to reduce public ostentation, communicate with humility, and make concrete and visible contributions to the city.
+We would have done the exact opposite, and that is what our clients usually look for: to reduce public ostentation, communicate with humility, and make concrete and visible contributions to the city.
 The noise he has generated, honestly, was predictable.
-If you go to extremes, you usually also find an extreme reaction.
+If you go to extremes, you usually also find extreme reactions.

 Is economic power above reputation?

-— It is true that it acts as a cushion that cushions blows that would surely sink another person or a smaller company.
-But it does not annul reputation, it only displaces it, it is a matter of time.
+— It is true that it acts as a cushion that softens the blows that would surely sink another person or a smaller company.
+But it does not cancel out reputation, it only displaces it, it is a matter of time.
 Taller towers have fallen.

-And a reputation like Donald Trump's, convicted of sexual abuse and a friend of a pedophile, can it be washed away?
+And a reputation like Donald Trump's, convicted of sexual abuse and a friend of a pedophile, can it be washed?

 — It's a complicated question.
 We have an ethical code about the cases we take, and we wouldn't handle a case of pedophilia, for example.
-But faced with a serious and well-founded accusation, there is only one way: recognition, clear responsibilities, and structural changes.
-And rebuilding your identity from there.
+But faced with a serious and founded accusation, there is only one path: recognition, clear responsibilities, and structural changes.
+And rebuilding your identity from here.
 However, do you think Trump wants to change?
 That depends on each person.

 Is there a risk of digital cancellation?

 — I would say that with very powerful people it's rare.
-It's usually something that simply shifts in time: maybe not today, but they'll be called later.
-With normal people, a small worker or business owner, it can indeed be very destructive and unfair.
+It's usually something that just shifts in time: maybe not today, but they'll be called later.
+With normal people, a small worker or businessman, it can indeed be very destructive and unfair.
 That's true.
-The advice is prevention before the solution.
+The advice is prevention before solution.
 Many times it's too late.

 How is digital reputation built?